-I laid out newspaper on the driveway and then added three sheets of the plain newsprint.
+The first step was to lay out newspaper on the driveway and then added three sheets of plain newsprint.
 I started with the coral color and started spraying.

 This color was deep and a gorgeous purple almost wine color and also looked like suede.
 I finished up with the berry pink color.

 Once I was finished coating the plain newsprint with the three spray paint colors, I went back to the first sheet to check on it.
 It still looked a little wet, but it was dry!
 The integrity of the paper was fine, it didn’t rip or tear.

 At this point, I realized this just might work!